nipy/mindboggle/README.rst

 of results.
 The software runs on Linux and is written in Python 3 and Python-wrapped C++ code called within a `Nipype <http://nipy.org/nipype>`_ pipeline framework.
 We have tested the software most extensively with Python 3.5.1 on Ubuntu Linux 14.04.
-Running Mindboggle on the Docker installation on a Macbook Pro (2.6 GHz Intel Core i7 with 16 GB memory; macOS 10.12) took about 100 minutes, of which 20 minutes were spent optionally computing Laplace-Beltrami spectra and Zernike moments.

 ..
     1. Support, bugs, and help